Phillips curve: History

-William Phillips, a New Zealand born economist, wrote a paper in 1958 titled "The Relation between Unemployment and the Rate of Change of Money Wage Rates in the United Kingdom, 1861-1957", which was published in the quarterly journal Economica.
+Bill Phillips, a New Zealand born economist, wrote a paper in 1958 titled "The Relation between Unemployment and the Rate of Change of Money Wage Rates in the United Kingdom, 1861–1957", which was published in the quarterly journal Economica.
 In the paper Phillips describes how he observed an inverse relationship between money wage changes and unemployment in the British economy over the period examined.
+When the demand for labour is high, and there are very few unemployed, we should expect workers to bid up wages quite rapidly, each firm and each industry being continually tempted to offer a little above the prevailing wage rates to attract the most suitable labour from other firms and industries.

-Similar patterns were found in other countries and in 1960 Paul Samuelson and Robert Solow took Phillips' work and made explicit the link between inflation and unemployment: when inflation was high, unemployment was low, and vice versa.
+Similar patterns were found in other countries and in 1960 Paul Samuelson and Robert Solow took Phillips's work and made explicit the link between inflation and unemployment: when inflation was high, unemployment was low, and vice versa.

-In the 1920s, an American economist Irving Fisher had noted this kind of Phillips curve relationship.
-However, Phillips' original curve described the behavior of money wages.
+In the 1920s, an American economist Irving Fisher had noted this relationship between unemployment and prices.
+However, Phillips's original curve described the behavior of money wages.

-In the years following Phillips' 1958 paper, many economists in the advanced industrial countries believed that his results showed that there was a permanently stable relationship between inflation and unemployment.
-One implication of this for government policy was that governments could control unemployment and inflation with a Keynesian policy.
-They could tolerate a reasonably high rate of inflation as this would lead to lower unemployment – there would be a trade-off between inflation and unemployment.
+In the years following Phillips's 1958 paper, many economists in advanced industrial countries believed that his results showed a permanently stable relationship between inflation and unemployment.
+One implication of this was that governments could control unemployment and inflation with a Keynesian policy.
+They could tolerate a reasonably high inflation as this would lead to lower unemployment – there would be a trade-off between inflation and unemployment.
 For example, monetary policy and/or fiscal policy could be used to stimulate the economy, raising gross domestic product and lowering the unemployment rate.
 Moving along the Phillips curve, this would lead to a higher inflation rate, the cost of enjoying lower unemployment rates.
-Economist James Forder argues that this view is historically false and that neither economists nor governments took that view and that the 'Phillips curve myth' was an invention of the 1970s.
+Economist James Forder disputes this history and argues that it is a 'Phillips curve myth' invented in the 1970s.

 Since 1974, seven Nobel Prizes have been given to economists for, among other things, work critical of some variations of the Phillips curve.
 Some of this criticism is based on the United States' experience during the 1970s, which had periods of high unemployment and high inflation at the same time.
 The authors receiving those prizes include Thomas Sargent, Christopher Sims, Edmund Phelps, Edward Prescott, Robert A. Mundell, Robert E. Lucas, Milton Friedman, and F.A.
 Hayek.